OpenMDAO/POEMs/POEM_052.md

 def some_func(x:{'units':'m'}=np.zeros(4),
               y:{'units':'m'}=np.ones(4),
               z:{'units':None}=3)
-              -> {'foo':{'units':1/m, 'shape':4}, 'bar':{'units':'m', 'shape':4}} :
+              -> [('foo', {'units':1/m, 'shape':4}),
+                  ('bar', {'units':'m', 'shape':4})]:

     foo = np.log(z)/(3*x+2*y)
     bar = 2*x+y
     return foo, bar
 ```

+### No direct OpenMDAO Dependency

-The use of simple dictionaries is intentional, because it allows users to build capability that has no direct dependence on OpenMDAO.
+The use of simple Python data structures is intentional.
+It allows users to build capability that has no direct dependence on OpenMDAO.
 The annotations contain all the metadata, except for the default value which can be provided by normal python syntax for default argument values.
 An overarching goal of this API is to include all the critical data in the function annotations themselves.
 No additional data should be needed when creating a `FuncComponent` other than the function itself.

-One key aspect of this API is that the return annotation must provide the names of the output variables.
+### Why return annodations must provide output names

 While the names of the inputs are guaranteed to be able to be introspected from the function definition, the same is not true for return values.
 Consider a function like this: